PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 command history.
 You can open multiple console windows, and each will operate independently of the others.

-Spyder is similar to PyCharm but targeted toward data scientists and analysts.
+Spyder is similar to PyCharm but targeted to data scientists and analysts.
 Spyder even knows about and integrates with NumPy, SciPy, and Pandas.

 Pictured below is Spyder along with our earlier example of using Pandas to